Staying for 2 weeks in Japan soon? We’ve got you covered with must-dos and must-visits!

 Day 3: Go animal cafe hopping!

-• Harry Harajuku Terrace: Next on your animal cafe hopping is a visit to Harry Harajuku Terrace where you’ll get a chance to meet cute fur friends like chinchillas, otters, and hedgehogs!
+- Harry Harajuku Terrace: Kickstart your animal cafe hopping with a visit to Harry Harajuku Terrace where you’ll get a chance to meet cute fur friends like chinchillas, otters, and hedgehogs!
 Feel free to pick them up (gently!) and have them sit on your lap to play or take photos during your stay in the cafe.
 Choose the Feeding Plan package if you want to experience feeding these furry animals too!

-• Harajuku Kawaii Zoo Land: More furry friends await you at your third stop, Harajuku Kawaii Zoo Land!
+- Harajuku Kawaii Zoo Land: More furry friends await you at your second stop, Harajuku Kawaii Zoo Land!
 Here, you’ll get to know ferrets, meerkats, and fennec foxes up close and personal.
-You can feed them too, so just make sure you’re gentle with them during your encounter.
+You can feed them too, just make sure you’re gentle with them during your encounter.

-• A bonus stop for those who are feeling brave!
+- A bonus stop for those who are feeling brave!
 The Tokyo Snake Center is a cafe that you would want to visit if you want to try and overcome your fear of snakes.
-Inside this cafe are 35 snakes waiting to meet you.
+Inside this cafe are over 30 snakes waiting to meet you.
 Before petting the snakes, make sure you read the instructions first to ensure your safety.

 Day 4: Explore Tokyo on two wheels and visit some nature parks!